CentroEPiaggio/Configure_MJBOTS_Driver/README.md

   <li> Flash option is enable by using the option -f without arguments and will schedule the flashing process into the script.
 The user can choose the desired version between the provided ones</li>
   <li> Configuration option is enable by using the option -s without arguments, it will schedule the configuretion process into the script.The user can choose the desired configuration file between the provided ones  </li>
   <li>Flash option is enable by using the option -c without arguments and will schedule the calibration process into the script.</li>
+  <li>Info option is enable by using the option -i without arguments and will schedule the calibration process into the script.</li>
 </ul>